With mortgage rates no longer at or near record lows, the refinance question has become a lot more complex.

 Aside from staying on track to pay off your loan, 15-year fixed mortgage rates are cheaper than their 30-year fixed counterparts.

-7. Can I really skip a payment?
+7. Can I really skip a payment when refinancing?

 A common pitch used by loan officers, mortgage brokers and lenders is that you can skip a mortgage payment when refinancing.